 Step 1: Layer diced rhubarb in the bottom of a greased 9 x 13-inch baking dish.
 Evenly pour pie filling over the sliced rhubarb.
 Sprinkle dry Jell-o powder over the fruit pie filling.
 No stirring!

 Step 2: Pour lemon-lime soda over the fruit.
 Don’t stir.

-Step 3: Evenly sprinkle a boxed cake mix over the top of the fruit and Jell-O layers.
+Step 3: Evenly sprinkle a box of cake mix over the top of the fruit and Jell-O layers.

 Step 4: Drizzle melted butter over the cake mix.
 You want to make sure it’s as evenly drizzled as possible because the butter is going to give it nice crisp pieces.
 They’re my favorite!

-Step 5: Bake the dump cake.
+Step 5: Bake the rhubarb dump cake.
 The cake mix will get a little bit crisp on top and the cobbler on the bottom will poke through that cake mix layer on the top!
 You can let the dessert cool a little bit and then serve it, or refrigerate it and let it completely cool before serving it.
-Either way, it’s best with a big spoonful of freshly whipped cream or vanilla ice cream!
+Either way, it’s best with a big spoonful of cool whip or vanilla ice cream!

 Yes!
 Rhubarb freezes beautifully!
 Clean rhubarb and dice.
 Spread it on a baking sheet and freeze until firm.
 Remove from the baking sheet and freeze it for up to a year in an airtight container.
 Fresh or frozen rhubarb will work for this recipe.
 Allow the rhubarb to thaw before making the

 Since it has fruit filling in it you’ll need to keep it in the fridge.
 It will keep up to four days.

 Yes.
 Freeze leftovers for up to three months.
 Thaw dump the cake and reheat it in the microwave when you’re ready to serve it.
 Honestly, making a dump cake is so easy that I recommend making it and serving it fresh.